HattaPauzi/mympv/README.md

 [Preview of thumbfast on different UIs](https://user-images.githubusercontent.com/42466980/199102896-65f9e989-4189-4734-82a7-bda8ee63c7a6.webm)

 ## Installation of thumbfast
-For the vanilla UI(REQUIREMENT), you also have to install [osc.lua](https://github.com/po5/thumbfast/blob/vanilla-osc/player/lua/osc.lua) (identical to the mpv default, with added thumbfast support) into your `scripts` folder.
+For the vanilla UI, you also have to install [osc.lua](https://github.com/po5/thumbfast/blob/vanilla-osc/player/lua/osc.lua) (identical to the mpv default, with added thumbfast support) into your `scripts` folder.

 ### Main Features
 No dependencies, no background thumbnail generation hogging your CPU.